navigation

 Marketing mix in the old and new sense

-Marketing activities will not bring the expected results if not properly planned.
-Marketing plan it should take into account the goals that the company wants to achieve and the instruments that will enable it to achieve these goals.
-The set of instruments is referred to as the marketing-mix.
+Marketing activities will not bring the expected results if they are not properly planned.
+The marketing plan should take into account the goals that the company wants to achieve and the instruments that will enable it to achieve these goals.
+The set of instruments is known as the marketing mix.

 Marketing-mix is a set of interrelated elements that together create phenomena taking place on the market.
 The formula includes all factors that the company can use to shape the demand for the offered products by shaping and satisfying the needs of buyers.